bomsoul/SAProject/README.md

 ## System Analysis Project

-*Duo Project this project is an Desktop application of Medical Tools Shop*
+*Duo Project this project is an Desktop application of Medical Tools Shop Using Java, JavaFX, SQLite Database with some Design Pattern*

 **Before Running the Project**
 1. Import Project to Your Editor